maintenance

 Cleaning Frequency Recommendations

-How often to deep clean depends on your usage:
+How often you need to deep clean depends on how much you grind:

 Usage LevelDeep Clean Frequency